kt3k/moneybit/README.md

 # How to use

-First, install the cli by the following command:
+First, install the cli via npm:

-    npm install -g ledgerman
+    npm install ledgerman

+Or via yarn:

+    yarn add ledgerman

-This installs `ldm` command.
+This installs `./node_modules/.bin/ldm` command.

 Then:

-    ldm --chart chart.yml --journal journal.yml
+    ./node_modules/.bin/ldm ledger journal.yml --chart chart.yml

-This outputs the general ledger in yaml format to stdout.
-See the below for the detail of the format.
+This outputs the general ledger in yaml format to stdout according to the given yaml files `journal.yml` and `chart.yml`.
+See the below for details.

 # Journal YAML